Rottongold/humor_urfunny_pilot/README.md

 In default, the paradigm will only display the training video, and two stimuli, one in large size and one in small size as a demo.
 If you want to see all the stimulus, please include all the stimuli in line 26 and 27.

+## Update 8.7.2023
+1. All the non-funny stimuli are replaced with funny stimuli since majority of the clips are serious
+2. Added Instruction
+3. Change event marker type to strings

 ## Material
 This is the paradigm for my pilot humor study.
-There are 10 humorous stimuli and 10 non-funny stimuli included in the folder.
+There are 20 stimuli included in the folder.
 Each stimuli lasts for 45 seconds.

 In each trial:
 1. 1s fixation cross at the center to guide subject's attention